YuhengHuang42/PatchCensor/README.md

 ## Acknowledgement

-We refer to [PatchGuard](https://github.com/inspire-group/PatchGuard) for the implementation of PatchGuard
+We refer to [PatchGuard](https://github.com/inspire-group/PatchGuard) for the implementation of PatchGuard and [PatchSmoothing](https://github.com/alevine0/patchSmoothing) for the implementation of (De)Randomized Smoothing for Certifiable Defense against Patch Attacks.